Yupeek/cablegate_semnet/README.md

 ###Cablegate-semnet python softwar

-This sofware illustrates common methods of text-mining taking advantage of Python built-in functions as well as some external and famous libraries (NLTK, BeautifulSoup, ).
+This sofware illustrates common methods of text-mining taking advantage of Python built-in functions as well as some external and famous libraries (NLTK, BeautifulSoup).
-It also demonstrate the simplicity and power of Mongo DB in tasks of document indexing and information extraction.
+It also demonstrate the simplicity and power of [Mongo DB](http://mongodb.org) in tasks of document indexing and information extraction.

  - Reads the local copy of the cablegate site, using built-in OS file handling and some Regular Expressions
- - Parses cables with NLTK (http://nltk.org), BeautifulSoup (http://www.crummy.com/software/BeautifulSoup/) and built-in regular expressions
+ - Parses cables with [NLTK](http://nltk.org)'s HTML cleaning feature, [BeautifulSoup](http://www.crummy.com/software/BeautifulSoup/)'s HTML parser and Python's regular expressions
- - Inserts cables into Mongo DB (using Python Mongo DB driver)
+ - Inserts cables into Mongo DB, using [Python Mongo DB driver](http://api.mongodb.org/python/1.9%2B/index.html)
- - Automatic more relevant word NGram with NLTK
+ - Automatically extracts relevant word NGram with NLTK
  - Produces a network in a Gephi compatible format ([GEXF](http://gexf.net))
  - optional : Dumps data to various formats